iharuya/rustacean-ts/README.md

 # Rustacean TS

-A library to write TypeScript like Rust 😇
+A library to write Rust-like TypeScript 😇

 ## Features
 - `Result`